nmecner/assignment-todo-app/README.md

 Backend should be able to return only tasks for a specific label defined as a query parameter.
 4. Add ability to register, login in the system.
 User should be able to add and see only his tasks.
 All other functionality should stay intact.
-5. Add ability to login using Facebook identity (OAuth).
+5. Add ability to login using Facebook identity (OAuth).i

+Happy Coding :)